Neubauer Collegium for Culture and Society Organization Logo Neubauer Collegium for Culture and Society

 Much like the element of play may often be dismissed as unworthy of serious intellectual consideration in the aesthetic sphere, the historical “problem” of the art world’s low esteem of food, and the marginalization of gastronomic matters in western art, endure.
 Might one of the reasons why still-life painting has long been ranked among the lowest of all imaging genres, for instance, have something to do with its predilection for depicting foodstuffs?
 If that is the case, why does the world of high culture find it so difficult to take seriously what is in essence simply a matter of life or death?
 Seen from this vantage point, we may be tempted to frame Gelitin’s seemingly lighthearted, jocular interest in food, and the creative powers of the human digestive tract more broadly, in the larger context of a properly subversive “transvaluation of values” that seeks to restore to art the critical charge of what, like food and play, appears trivial but is, of course, anything but.
 For this is precisely why the apparently trivial is so worthy of pursuit – and why the politics of its trivialization (no matter whether this pertains to art or food) may hold the key to a better understanding of much more than the human intestinal apparatus.

-Democratic Sculpture 7 is curated by Dieter Roelstraete and presented in collaboration with Chicago Architecture Biennial 5: This Is a Rehearsal.
-Prior to its installation at the Neubauer Collegium, Democratic Sculpture 7 will briefly be on view at the Chicago Cultural Center.
+Democratic Sculpture 7 was curated by Dieter Roelstraete and presented in collaboration with Chicago Architecture Biennial 5: This Is a Rehearsal.
+Prior to its installation at the Neubauer Collegium, Democratic Sculpture 7 was briefly on view at the Chicago Cultural Center.
 Thanks to Jamian Juliano-Villano and O’Flahertys for their support.

 Project Topics: